Here’s what you need to know about Parent PLUS loan forgiveness and other repayment alternatives, if you are struggling to afford your payments.

 As a parent, you want the best for your child.
 Often, that means contributing to your child’s education.
 If you don’t have enough money saved for college, you likely turned to student loans to fill the gap.

 With so much debt, it can be hard to make ends meet, let alone save for other goals like retirement.
-If you are struggling to afford your payments, here’s what you need to know about Parent PLUS loan forgiveness and other repayment alternatives.
+In this guide to Parent PLUS repayment, we’ll take a look at your options and alternatives.

 Parent PLUS loans are a form of federal student loan for biological or adoptive parents who want to borrow money to pay for their child’s education.
 With Parent PLUS loans, you can borrow up to the total cost of attendance at the school your child attends.